gourmetjs/gourmet-ssr/docs/tutorial-5.md

 Don't forget to replace the example hex string with your own News API key.

-Now that you have completed the user interface and back-end API, you should be able to use all features as we planned in the beginning of this tutorial.
+Now that you have completed the user interface and back-end API, you should be able to use all features as we planned at the beginning of this tutorial.
 Congratulations!